boazsegev/plezi-website/docs/guides/templates.html.md

 exit
 ```

-Broadcasting isn't the only tool Plezi offers, we can also send a message to a specific connection using `unicast`, or send a message to everyone (no matter what controller is handling their connection) using `multicast`...

-...It's even possible to register a unique identity, such as a specific user or even a `session.id`, so their messages are waiting for them even when they're off-line (you decide how long they wait)!
-We simply use `register_as @user.id` in our `on_open` callback, and than the user can get notifications sent by `notify user.id, :evet_method, *args`.

 ### Websocket scaling is as easy as one line of code!

 A common issue with Websocket scaling is trying to send websocket messages from server X to a user connected to server Y...
 On Heroku, it's enough add one Dyno (a total of two Dynos) to break some websocket applications.

 Plezi leverages the power or Redis to automatically push both websocket messages and Http session data across servers, so that you can easily scale your applications (on Heroku, add Dynos) with only one line of code!

-Just tell Plezi how to acess your Redis server and Plezi will make sure that your users get their messages and that your application can access it's session data accross different servers:
+Just tell Plezi how to access your Redis server and Plezi will make sure that your users get their messages and that your application can access it's session data across different servers:

     # REDIS_URL is where Herolu-Redis stores it's URL
     ENV['PL_REDIS_URL'] ||= ENV['REDIS_URL'] || "redis://username:password@my.host:6389"